Market Segmentation

 How Market Segmentation Works

-The process begins with market research.
-Companies gather data through surveys, focus groups, purchase history analysis, and third-party data providers.
-They look for patterns and commonalities.
-Once the data is collected, the company identifies distinct groups.
-To be useful, a segment must meet four criteria: 1. **Measurable:** The size and purchasing power of the segment must be quantifiable.
-2. **Accessible:** The company must be able to reach and serve the segment effectively.
-3. **Substantial:** The segment must be large and profitable enough to justify a dedicated strategy.
-4. **Differentiable:** The segment must respond differently to a marketing mix than other segments.
-After defining the segments, the company evaluates them and selects one or more as "target markets."
-They then develop a "positioning" strategy for each target, crafting a unique value proposition.
-For instance, a sportswear company might target "serious athletes" with high-performance gear and "casual exercisers" with comfortable, stylish athleisure wear.
-The final step is execution—launching the campaigns and monitoring their performance, adjusting the segments as market conditions change.
+The strategic process of market segmentation begins with rigorous and data-intensive market research.
+Companies gather immense amounts of raw data through a variety of channels, including digital surveys, focus groups, historical purchase analysis, and sophisticated third-party data providers.
+They look for deep patterns and commonalities that go beyond surface-level traits.
+Once this data is collected and analyzed, the company identifies distinct, actionable groups.
+To be useful from a business perspective, a segment must typically meet four rigorous criteria: 1.
+Measurable: The total size and purchasing power of the segment must be quantifiable with reasonable accuracy.
+2. Accessible: The company must have the logistical and marketing ability to reach and serve the segment effectively.
+3. Substantial: The segment must be large and profitable enough to justify the overhead of a dedicated strategy.
+4. Differentiable: The segment must demonstrate a unique response to a marketing mix compared to other segments.
+After defining these segments, the company evaluates their potential and selects one or more as their specific "target markets."
+They then develop a unique "positioning" strategy for each chosen target, crafting a value proposition that resonates specifically with that group's pain points.
+For instance, a sportswear company might target "serious athletes" with high-performance, technical gear while targeting "casual exercisers" with comfortable, stylish athleisure wear.
+The final step is execution—launching targeted campaigns and continuously monitoring their performance, adjusting the definitions as market conditions and consumer behaviors evolve.

 Types of Market Segmentation